acend/helm-basics-training/content/labs/03.0/_index.en.md

 Check [Semver](https://github.com/Masterminds/semver#checking-version-constraints) for more information about version ranges.

 For more details on how to manage **dependencies**, check out the [Helm Dependencies Documentation](https://v2.helm.sh/docs/charts/#chart-dependencies).

-Subcharts are an alternative way to define dependencies within a chart: `A chart may contain (inside of its charts/ directory) another chart upon which it depends.
-In this case, installing the chart will install all of its dependencies.
-In this case, a chart and its dependencies are managed as a collection.`
+Subcharts are an alternative way to define dependencies within a chart: A chart may contain (inside of its `charts/` directory) another chart upon which it depends.
+As a result, when installing the chart, it will install all of its dependencies from the `charts/` directory.

 We're now going to deploy the application in a specific version (which is not the latest release on purpose):